search-rug/search-rug.github.io/_events/northse2023.md

 In the current edition, the workshop coincides with a Ph.D. defense (details here), capitalizing on the attendance of distinguished software engineering experts and practitioners hailing from the Netherlands, Portugal, and the United States.

 # Our Speakers
-[Prof. Arie van Deursen - EWI](https://www.tudelft.nl/en/staff/arie.vandeursen/?cHash=e9128937ff47e419e87064c46b312995), Professor and head of Software Technology at the Delft University of Technology
+[Prof. Arie van Deursen](https://www.tudelft.nl/en/staff/arie.vandeursen/?cHash=e9128937ff47e419e87064c46b312995), Professor and head of Software Technology at the Delft University of Technology

 [Prof. Alexander Serebrenik](https://www.tue.nl/en/research/researchers/alexander-serebrenik), Professor of Social Software Engineering at the Eindhoven University of Technology